Chapter 99 — Future Directions

 - Delay standardization when the interface changes weekly and only one team uses it.

-- In that case, require semantic versioning, a contract test suite, and a changelog entry for every interface change.
+- If you standardize, require a changelog entry for every interface change.

 Verify

-- Use tests/contracts when failures are frequent, expensive, or safety-critical.
+- Use tests and contracts when failures are frequent, expensive, or safety-critical.

 - Prefer lighter checks for experimental, low-impact components.